 Treatment guidelines for breast cancers vary across countries, but will involve one, or a combination of surgery, chemo-, …

 In Spring/Summer 2014, Genome Medicine will publish a special issue focusing on Cancer Epigenomics, guest edited by Stephan Beck (University College London).

 Large-scale sequencing and high-throughput ‘omic studies of a wide variety of cancers have revealed epigenomic variations, including DNA methylation, histone modification and mutations in genes involved in epigenetic regulation.
 These have provided mechanistic insights into cancer initiation and progression, and are revealing novel approaches and targets for therapeutic intervention.

 This special issue aims to bring together translational findings in cancer epigenomics that have the potential to inform new approaches for screening, diagnosis, prevention and treatment of cancer.

-The editors are now accepting submissions of Research, Method, Database, Software and Open Debate manuscripts.
-The deadline for …
+The editors are accepting submissions of Research, Method, Database, Software and Open Debate manuscripts.
+The deadline for submissions …

 Later this year, Genome Medicine will publish a new thematic series focusing on Participatory Medicine.
 This article collection will highlight how the implementation of high-throughput technologies such as genomics, transcriptomics, proteomics, and metabolomics is promoting a paradigm shift in healthcare.
 In this new concept of healthcare, clinician and patient are part of the same team.
 Patients are empowered by more available information, and take a more active and responsible role, while clinicians welcome them as knowledgeable partners in clinical practice.